Tushar914/Image-Processing/README.md

-Apply Filter on images using Kernels
+Apply Filters on images using Kernels

-e.g. Edge detection using Sobel operator
+Pass in your own matrix in filter_parm field to create a new filter.

 Original